obscurerichard/ledger-pyreport/README.md

 A commodity which has *any* price data in Ledger (including those specified through `@` or `@@`, or explicitly through `P`) will be regarded as a commodity measured at fair market value, and automatically revalued accordingly.
 A commodity which has *no* price data in Ledger (i.e. lot prices through `{…}` or `{{…}}` only) will be regarded as a commodity measured at historical cost, and will not be subsequently revalued.

+## Comparative statements

+ledger-pyreport can be used to produce comparative statements, for example ‘compare *n* years’ or ‘compare *n* months’.

+The dates in the ‘date’ and ‘period start’ fields represent the most recent period.
+These two fields are then advanced backwards in increments of the specified time interval to determine dates for the preceding periods.

+However, if the interval is set to ‘months’, and the ‘date’ is the last day of a calendar month, then preceding dates will also be set to the last day of each preceding calendar month.

+Example 1: Setting a date of 2019-10-31 and period start of 2019-07-01 with ‘compare *n* years’ will generate *year to date* comparisons as at 31 October of each year.
+To generate year end comparisons, set a date of 2020-06-30 with period start 2019-07-01.

+Example 2: Setting a date of 2019-10-31 and period start of 2019-07-01 with ‘compare *n* months’ will compare the *overlapping* 4-month periods Jul–Oct, Jun–Sep, May–Aug, etc. To instead compare calendar months, set a date of 2019-10-31 with period start 2019-10-01.

 ## Caution on standards compliance

 ledger-pyreport is developed with reference to the [AASB Australian Accounting Standards](https://www.aasb.gov.au/Pronouncements/Current-standards.aspx) and [IFRS International Financial Reporting Standards](https://www.ifrs.org/issued-standards/list-of-standards/), and we prefer compliance with those standards whenever practical.
 (We do not specifically consider United States FASB GAAP compliance.)